 Defining and managing a strong go-to-market strategy is critical for your business.
 Unfortunately, too many companies fail to focus on their go-to-market strategy as a competitive advantage.
-After helping hundreds of companies accelerate their revenues, The Spur Group can definitively state this can be a costly mistake.
+After helping hundreds of companies accelerate their revenues, Spur Reply can definitively state this can be a costly mistake.

 Sustaining a competitive advantage

 Product innovation is not enough

 Most companies get born through product innovation.
 They are founded on an idea—a new way of doing something.
 But as a market matures, it is harder to sustain innovation.

 Most markets fall into one of two patterns.

 The first pattern is a thriving market.
 Customers have a well-recognized need.
 There are likely two or three leaders offering a relatively stable set of choices for customers to select.
 Product innovation happens on the edges.
 It is rarely a game-changer.
 Think laundry detergents.
 While there are many brands, there are relatively few companies competing in the space.
 Where they do fight, they compete on price (driven by operational scale), habit (my family has always used Tide) or point-level differentiation (smells better or brighter whites).